Priesemann-Group/covid19_inference_forecast/README.md

 <img src="figures/what_if_forecast.png" width="500">

 We fitted the four scenarios to the number of new cases until respectively March 18th, March 25th, April 1st and April 7th.

+This figure was used widely in German media, including TV, to illustrate the magnitude of the different change points.